Femur Shaft Fractures, Causes, Symptoms & Treatment

 Pain Management

 Since opioids are narcotics so can be addictive.
-However, they can relieve pain but must be prescribed carefully.
-Overdose and reliance on opioids is also serious public health issues in the U.S. So it must not be used without a doctor’s advice.
-The use of opioids must be stopped once the pain starts to improve.
+Overdose and reliance on opioids are also serious public health issues in the U.S. So, doctors’ advice is a must before taking these medicines.
+One must stop taking opioids once the pain starts to improve.
 If pain persists even after a few days of treatment, the patient should consult the doctor.

 Weight-bearing

-To avoid any complications, the doctor’s instructions must be followed for weight-bearing on injured legs.
+To avoid any complications, it is important to follow the doctor’s instructions for weight-bearing on injured legs.
 In some cases, doctors can encourage leg motion in the early recovery period.
-But in other cases, weight-bearing (as much as possible on the leg) is allowed by the doctor right after surgery.
+But in other cases, the doctor will allow weight-bearing (as much as possible on the leg) right after surgery.
 Though a patient may be unable to put full weight on the leg unless the healing process has started.
 The patient may need crutches or a walker for support once he starts walking.

 Physical Therapy